BitcoinDesign/Guide/guide/case-studies/payjoin.md

 - There is exciting work underway around [serverless](https://gist.github.com/DanGould/243e418752fff760c9f6b23bba8a32f9) payjoin implementation that would work great on platforms implementing both bitcoin & lightning
 - Receiver-side implementations could use address substitution to let users make payments of their own
 - Payjoin coordination over NFC (or other wireless near-range communication technology)
-- BIP-78 could to allow 1 more iteration where the sender can adjust fees post-handshake & send it back to the receiver to broadcast
+- BIP-78 could be used to allow 1 more iteration where the sender can adjust fees post-handshake & send it back to the receiver to broadcast

-This case study tackles the design aspects around payjoin and it hopes to boost interest in it's various use cases and benefits.
+This case study tackles the design aspects around payjoin and it hopes to boost interest in its various use cases and benefits.

 *Gratitude:*
-- *[Pavlenex](https://pavlenex.com/) from BTCPay for providing access to a Payjoin-capable btcpay instance to test receiving*
+- *[Pavlenex](https://pavlenex.com/) from BTCPay for providing access to a payjoin-capable BTCPay instance to test receiving*
-- *[Nicolas Dorier](https://twitter.com/nicolasdorier) for reviewing the case study content and engaging on Payjoin in general*
+- *[Nicolas Dorier](https://twitter.com/nicolasdorier) for reviewing the case study content and engaging on payjoin in general*
 - *Finally, thanks [Dan Gould](https://twitter.com/bitgould) for invaluable guidance, patience and passion*

 ## Resources